Classic Lobster Bisque - Chef Charles Knight©

-Classic Lobster Bisque.
 This is a huge favorite around our house, but it does take some time and effort to prepare.
-So when you have a free afternoon, take the time and you will thoroughly enjoy the results.
+So, when you have a free afternoon, take the time and you will thoroughly enjoy the results.
 This is an excellent way make two lobsters serve a crowd.

 Adapted for an induction range.
 PLEASE READ THE ENTIRE RECIPE BEFORE BEGINNING.

-EQUIPMENT: Butcher knife, measuring cup and spoons, French chef’s knife, cutting board, 13-inch French skillet, large serving spoon, lighter stick or long match, Vitamix or food processor, fine sieve strainer, 4-quart soup pot, 6.5-quart stockpot,
+EQUIPMENT: Butcher knife, measuring cups and spoons, French chef’s knife, cutting board, 13-inch French skillet, large serving spoon, lighter stick or long match, food processor, fine sieve strainer, 5-quart soup pot, 11-inch gourmet skillet

 PREPARATION TIME: 1 hour 30 minutes – Makes 4 to 6 servings

 - 2 (1 to 1½-pound) live Maine lobsters

 - 2 stalks celery, diced

 - ¼ cup tomato puree, or 4 tablespoon tomato paste

 - 1 tablespoon fresh thyme, or 2 teaspoons dried thyme